 The intersection of violence against women and girls (VAWG) and public health; the impact that violence has on the health of the survivor, her current and future children, and communities; methods and best practices for designing applied research on VAWG.
 Prerequisites: PUBH 6001, PUBH 6002, PUBH 6003, PUBH 6004, PUBH 6006, and PUBH 6007.

 Individually tailored.
 Culminating Experience for the MPH program.
-Advisor approval required prior to registration.
+Permission of the advisor required prior to enrollment.

 PUBH 6091.
 Special Project.
 1-4 Credits.

 Under faculty supervision, the student undertakes an original project that applies the skills and knowledge gained in the chosen track and/or concentration within the MPH program.
 Prerequisite: Permission of the instructor.
 NOTE that credits vary by program; please consult your program plan to register for the appropriate number of credits.
 [For 36-credit MPH students only].